HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ### dualPanto works sometimes/Message _Skipping god object_ appears.
 Don't hold the handles too hard or push against the motors too hard.

+### Game objects do not collide with obstacles in debug mode.
+Make sure you use `HandlePosition()` instead of `GetPosition()`.
+See the [documentation](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-framework/blob/master/Assets/documentation/documentation.md) for more info on usage.

+### No input or output from the DualPanto is arriving, the Console is showing *Received sync*, but no *Received heartbeat*.
+This might be due to obstacles registering before the device is ready.
+Insert a `Task.Delay(1000)` to wait 1 second before registering an obstacle.

 ### Debugging
 If you keep having troubles, you can enable `show raw values` in the DualPantoSync component.
 A Popup will show you the raw position and rotation values Unity receives for each handle, how much time has passed since t last received a heartbeat from the device, the name of the port and the current protocol revision id.